 - Enough philosophy – can we get practical?

 Internet, baby!
 Have you noticed what happens when you try to use the #co-working hashtag on Twitter?
 Meh.
 It doesn’t work.
 Do we want to use a word that needs to be modified to be used in a big social media platform – and my favorite one?
-And I also have some figures for you: Coworking, has been used in twitter over 14k times in the last 30 days – compare it to the 5.7k times ‘co-working’ has been used in the same time and pick your team – union makes strength!
+And I also have some figures for you: Coworking, has been used in twitter over 14k times in the last 30 days – compare it to the 5.7k times ‘co-working’ has been used at the same time and pick your team – union makes strength!